cbarrac/PiWeather/README.md

 A _comfortable_ temperature is considered any `temp_in` (Indoors) temperature between `COMFORT_LOW` and `COMFORT_HIGH`, and thus corresponds to a SenseHat background of `COLOUR_MID`, `COLOUR_COLD` and `COLOUR_HOT` are used either side of this comfort zone.

 Note: `SCROLL` (scroll rate) - higher values == slower

+### EnOcean
+Channel names for recording the data (e.g. for pushing to MQTT) are stored in the configuration file.
+Each sensor has an entry with its hexadecimal address and a name. e.g. `01812345 = room1`, would mean an sensor with address `01:81:23:45` would be stored as `room1`